 In order to be an effective medical transcriptionist, students need to be able to work at a computer for several hours, be independently motivated, and require little interaction from others.
 Students will benefit from developing excellent spelling and listening skills in addition to having a good foundation in grammar and punctuation.

-Upon completion of this certificate program, students are expected to able to:
+Upon completion of this certificate program, students are expected to be able to:

 Apply written communication skills.